GATB/MindTheGap/README.md

 		#_Rc: absent for the source contig and present for the target contig, this means that the end of contig3 is gap-filled with the end of contig18 (that is with the beginning of the reverse complement of contig18).
 		#len_117_qual_50_median_cov_1350: information about the assembled gap-fill sequence

-    **Quality scores**:
+4. Assembled insertion quality scores:
+<a name="quality"></a>

     Each insertion is assigned a quality score ranging from 0 (low quality) to 50 (highest quality).
 This quality score reflects mainly repeat-associated criteria:
     * `qual=5`: if one of the breakpoint kmer could not be found exactly but with 2 errors (mismatches)
     * `qual=10`: if one of the breakpoint kmer could not be found exactly but with 1 error (mismatch)
-    * `qual=15`: if multiple sequences can be assembled for a given breakpoint (note that to output multiple sequences, they must differ from each other significantly, ie. <90% id)
+    * `qual=15`: if multiple sequences can be assembled for a given breakpoint (note that to output multiple sequences, they must differ from each other significantly, ie. <90% identity)
     * `qual=25`: if one of the breakpoint kmer is repeated in the reference genome (REPEATED field in the breakpoint file)
     * `qual=50`: otherwise.

-    **Info file**:
+5. Gap-filling information file:

-    For each breakpoint, some informations about the filling process are given in the file `.info.txt`, whether it has been successfully filled or not.
+    For each gap-fill, some informations about the filling process are given in the file `.info.txt`, whether it has been successfully filled or not.
 This can help understand why some breakpoints could not be filled.
 Here are the description of the columns:
     * column 1 : breakpoint name
     * column 2-4 : number of nodes in the contig graph, total nt assembled, number of nodes containing the right breakpoint kmer
     * (optionnally) column 5-7 : same informations as in column 2-4 but for the filling process in the reverse direction from right to left kmer, activated only if the filling failed in the forward direction